rancher/docs/content/rancher/v2.5/en/monitoring-alerting/dashboards/_index.md

 ### Accessing the Alertmanager UI

+The Alertmanager UI lets you see the most recently fired alerts.

 > **Prerequisite:** The `rancher-monitoring` application must be installed.

 To see the Alertmanager UI, go to the **Cluster Explorer.** In the top left corner, click **Cluster Explorer > Monitoring.** Then click **Alertmanager.**